WRAPUP 2-HP to buy 3Com for $3.1 bln; Cisco rivalry heats up

 * Deal expected to close in first half 2010

-* 3Com shares up 35 pct, HP shares edge lower
+* 3Com shares up 35 pct, HP shares edge lower (Adds comments from analysts and executives)

 By Ritsuko Ando and Gabriel Madway

-NEW YORK/SAN FRANCISCO, Nov 11 (Reuters) - Hewlett-Packard Co (HPQ.N) is making a move into the network equipment market by striking a $3.1 billion deal for 3Com Corp COMS.O, in a major challenge to Cisco Systems Inc (CSCO.O).
+NEW YORK/SAN FRANCISCO, Nov 11 (Reuters) - Hewlett-Packard Co (HPQ.N) is making a move into the telecom equipment market by striking a $3.1 billion deal for 3Com Corp COMS.O, in a major challenge to Cisco Systems Inc (CSCO.O).

 HP, which also reported higher-than-expected preliminary earnings on Wednesday, said it would pay $7.90 per share for 3Com, a 39 percent premium over its closing price.
 The deal values 3Com at $2.7 billion excluding its net cash.